Protect your family from pests. Find out how to prevent and treat your pest problems.

 Yes, is the short answer.

 You may have had a prevention system pre-installed into your home, or you may be looking to have a new termite prevention barrier introduced.
-In either case, routine inspections by us are the perfect way to compliment the all-round protection of your termite barrier.
+In either case, routine inspections are a practical way to complement the all-round protection of your termite barrier.